 On the right side of application's toolbar the "..."
-Style button allows to toggle the toolbar between Archive Manager, File Manager, and Image manager, to display large, medium, or small version of tool bar, and to customize application's GUI; it also serves as alternative way to show archive / file browser Header menu, which allows to enable/disable columns and auto-size them.
+Style button allows to toggle the toolbar between Archive Manager, File Manager, and Image manager, to display large, medium, or small version of tool bar, and to customize application's GUI.

+It also serves as alternative way to show the Main menu - which can be optionally hidden - as a popup menu.

 If the tool bar is hidden, the Style button is automatically shown on the right side of the Address bar.